- THINGS TO DO

-The farm offers retail and wholesale produce using organic methods and is located just off Chuckanut Drive in the beautiful Samish Flats, one mile from Edison.
+The farm offers retail and wholesale produce certified organic produce and is located just off Chuckanut Drive in the beautiful Samish Flats, one mile from Edison.
 Blanchard Mountain Farm is committed to enhancing their farm’s ecosystem and sharing it with visitors and wildlife.
 Stop by their self-serve seasonal farm stand to see what’s fresh or enjoy a farm stay by spending the weekend in their 1-bedroom guest house with full kitchen.

 Blau Oyster Company

 Year round, Mon through Sat, 8 am to 5 pm.

 Oysters, clams, mussels, and crab. (also available at other stores, call for locations)